Black Lantern Corps: Publication history

-In Blackest Night #3, Indigo-1 describes the premise behind the Black Lantern Corps' fictional relationship with the universe.
+In Blackest Night #3, Indigo-1 describes the premise behind the Black Lantern Corps' relationship with the universe.
 She explains that the darkness in existence before the creation of the universe is what powers the Black Lanterns.
 Banished at the dawn of time by the white light of creation, its fighting back causes the white light to be fractured into the emotional spectrum.
-The events transpiring throughout the titles of Blackest Night are a result of the darkness, once again, fighting back against creation.
+The events transpiring throughout the titles of Blackest Night are a result of the darkness fighting back against creation.
 She goes on to describe how a combination of all seven lights can restore the white light of creation and bring an end to the Black Lanterns.
-Throughout the Blackest Night event, each time a Black Lantern successfully removes the heart of one of their victims, a black, lantern-shaped speech balloon (used within Green Lantern and Green Lantern Corps to indicate that a power ring is speaking) depicts an ever-rising power level increasing in increments of 0.1 percent.
-In Blackest Night #4, the power meter is filled and Scar is able to transport the Black Central Power Battery to Coast City, and the true mastermind behind the Black Lanterns is able to step into the main DC Universe: Nekron.
+Throughout the Blackest Night event, each time a Black Lantern successfully removes the heart of one of their victims, a black, lantern-shaped speech balloon depicts an ever-rising power level increasing in increments of 0.1 percent.
+In Blackest Night #4, the power meter is filled and Scar is able to summon Nekron.